elifesciences/data-pipeline-flow-support/README.md

 The `./flows` directory contains a description of each of the flows and any scripts (and their tests) required for that flow to run.

-Python and bash scripts are kept *very* simple as they must operate strictly on their inputs and without any context, like a virtualenv or interactive shell.
+Python and bash scripts are kept *very* simple as they must operate strictly on their inputs and without any context or special environment, like a virtualenv or interactive shell.

 More complex transformations happen within Docker containers and may live in a different repository.
 This will be noted in that flow's README.